-Apptisan #030 — Building the Goodreads of Music - An Indie Developer’s Five-Year Journey to Create a More Beautiful Alternative to Rate Your Music
+Apptisan #030 — Talking with Record Club’s Creator: Building the Goodreads of Music - An Indie Developer’s Five-Year Journey to Create a More Beautiful Alternative to Rate Your Music

 For our 30th edition, we welcome Mattias Hinderson, an independent developer from Sweden.